reAIM-Lab/ehr_foundation_model_benchmark/src/ehr_foundation_model_benchmark/evaluations/medstab/README.md

 ## Meds-tab folders

-Meds-tab requires many folders to work, and they have been all replaced by special tokens for anonymization:
+Meds-tab pipeline requires many folders to work, and they have been all replaced by special tokens for anonymization:
 - meds-tab data path `XX1`
 - meds-tab task labels non-sharded path `XX2`
 - meds-tab task labels sharded path `XX3`